Venezuela: Climate

 Venezuela is entirely located in the tropics over the Equator to around 12° N. Its climate varies from humid low-elevation plains, where average annual temperatures range as high as 35 °C, to glaciers and highlands (the páramos) with an average yearly temperature of 8 °C. Annual rainfall varies from 430 mm in the semiarid portions of the northwest to over 1000 mm in the Orinoco Delta of the far east and the Amazonian Jungle in the south.

-The precipitation level is lower in the period from August through April.
+The precipitation level is lower from August to April.
 These periods are referred to as hot-humid and cold-dry seasons.
-Another characteristic of the climate is this variation throughout the country by the existence of a mountain range called "Cordillera de la Costa" which crosses the country from east to west.
+Another characteristic of the climate is this variation throughout Venezuela by the existence of a mountain range called "Cordillera de la Costa" which crosses Venezuela from east to west.
 The majority of the population lives in these mountains.

-The country falls into four horizontal temperature zones based primarily on elevation, having tropical, dry, temperate with dry winters, and polar (alpine tundra) climates, amongst others.
+Venezuela falls into four horizontal temperature zones based primarily on elevation, having tropical, dry, temperate with dry winters, and polar (alpine tundra) climates, amongst others.
 In the tropical zone—below 800 m—temperatures are hot, with yearly averages ranging between 26 and 28 °C. The temperate zone ranges between 800 and 2000 m with averages from 12 to 25 °C; many of Venezuela's cities, including the capital, lie in this region.
 Colder conditions with temperatures from 9 to 11 °C are found in the cool zone between 2000 and 3000 m, especially in the Venezuelan Andes, where pastureland and permanent snowfield with yearly averages below 8 °C cover land above 3000 m in the páramos.